hyweljohnllewellyn/hywelme/_posts/2016-03-06-drupal-8-sub-themes-and-stylesheets.md

 I came across a shortcoming with the Drupal 8 that I cannot resolve.  http://www.hartleyvoices.co.uk is a live music events agency and so there is a need to support audio / mp3.

-Currently, hartleyvoices is running a version of the Yahoo Media Player that I customised to use since Yahoo ended support of it's media player.
+Currently, the Hartley Voices site is running a version of the Yahoo Media Player that I customised to use since Yahoo ended support of it's media player.
 Details of how I use the [Yahoo Media Player at my Git Page](https://github.com/hyweljohnllewellyn/yahoomediaplayer).
 The simplicity and minimalism is I feel still unsurpassed.

 I was very surprised that Drupal, as a 'modern' CMS does not support standard HTML5 <audio> elements.
 Why they would need to be developed as a Module escapes me and the only real option at the moment would be to use a paid SoundCloud account for the [Mini embedded player](http://help.soundcloud.com/customer/en/portal/articles/2167181-the-mini-embedded-player) or revert to Drupal 7.